 Another challenge in this complex decommissioning program lay predominantly in the size of the two Audrey platforms.
 Normally unmanned, they could accommodate just 12 people, including two helicopter pilots.
 This meant that Spirit Energy’s construction team had to look for innovative ways to drive efficiencies into the project.

 One was the deployment of a ‘Walk-to-Work’ (W2W) program for the umbilical, flowline and export pipeline conditioning, which required teams to work on up to three platforms, including the nearby Ensign installation, each day.

 Richard said: “Rather than using helicopters to transfer people, we had them living on a vessel alongside the platforms, which was equipped with a high-tech hydraulic walkway used to gain access.
 If you think about the number of people involved in this campaign, it’s quite staggering – we had around 50 people offshore supporting the 24-hour operations.

 “On a particular day, you might have planned work that only required six pipe fitters and four scaffolders.
 Then, come 4pm, you might have found that you needed four riggers too.
 The W2W program allowed us to transport the right skillsets onto the platforms quickly – it’s a very efficient way of working.
 Over the course of the six-week campaign, we had more than 2400 successful transfers of people, which would have equated to around 250 helicopters.”

 So, what’s next for the A-Fields?
-A further W2W campaign to prepare the platforms for removal this year, with the remaining subsea infrastructure to follow in 2020.
+A further W2W campaign to prepare the platforms for removal this year, with the remaining subsea infrastructure to follow.
 The topsides, jackets and seabed equipment will be transported to disposal yards in the UK, at which point more than 97% of the materials will be recycled.
 As Richard says, “we will try to find a use for everything”.